 Please note: This cruise is sold in USD

-Note: the 10 December 2020 and 22 December 2020 are one additional day in duarion.
+Note: the 6 December 2022 expedition is one less day in duration.
 Enquire for details.

 The described Basecamp itinerary to the Antarctic Peninsula is for guidance only.
 Programmes may vary depending on local ice and weather conditions, the availability of landing sites and opportunities to see wildlife.
 The final itinerary will be determined by the Expedition Leader on board.
 Flexibility is paramount for expedition cruises.
 During Basecamp departures, all offered activities are free of charge.